Arize-ai/open-inference-spec/trace/spec/traces.md

 ### Span Kind

-When a span is created, it is one of Chain, Retriever, LLM, Embedding, or Tool.
+When a span is created, it is one of Chain, Retriever, LLM, Embedding, Agent, or Tool.
 This span kind provides a hint to the tracing backend as to how the trace should be assembled.

 #### Chain